-"Acquisition" refers to the acquisition of Kem One by a subsidiary of the Issuer on December 17, 2021; "Annual Report" refers to the Issuer's annual report for the fiscal year ended December 31,2021; "Apollo" or "Sponsor" refers to Apollo Global Management, Inc. collectively with its subsidiaries; "Apollo Funds" refers to funds managed by a ffiliates of Apollo; "Bidco" refers to Lune BidCo S.A.S., a simplified limited liability company (société par actions simplifiée) incorporated under the laws of France; "COVID-19" refers to the infectious disease caused by severe acute respiratory syndrome coronavirus 2, the pandemic resulting therefrom which was continuing as of the date of this Quarterly Report and public health events related thereto; "C-PVC" refers to chlorinated polyvinyl chloride; "EU" refers to the European Union; "Financing" refers to the Revolving Credit Facility, the offering of the Notes and the use of the proceeds from the Notes, together with cash on hand and a new cash equity investment from the Apollo Funds, to consummate the Acquisition; "GDP" refers to gross domestic product; "GP-PVC" refers to general purpose PVC; "Group," "we," "us" or "our" refers to Parentco and its subsidiaries from time to time; "Indenture" refers to the indenture that governs the Notes, dated as of November 18, 2021, by, among others, the Issuer and HSBC Bank plc, as trustee, security agent, paying agent, transfer agent and registrar; "Issuer" refers to Lune Holdings S.à r.l., a company (société à responsabilité limitée) incorporated under the laws of the Grand Duchy of Luxembourg; "K1 Group" refers to K1 Group SAS and its subsidiaries on a consolidated basis; "Kem One" refers to KEM ONE S.A.S.;
+"Acquisition" refers to the acquisition of Kem One by a subsidiary of the Issuer on December 17, 2021; "Annual Report" refers to the Issuer's annual report for the fiscal year ended December 31, 2021; "Apollo" refers to Apollo Global Management, Inc. collectively with its subsidiaries; "Apollo Funds" refers to funds managed by affiliates of Apollo; "Bidco" refers to Lune BidCo S.A.S., a simplified limited liability company (société par actions simplifiée) incorporated under the laws of France; "COVID-19" refers to the infectious disease caused by severe acute respiratory syndrome coronavirus 2, the pandemic resulting therefrom which was continuing as of the date of this Quarterly Report and public health events related thereto; "C-PVC" refers to chlorinated polyvinyl chloride; "EU" refers to the European Union; "Financing" refers to the Revolving Credit Facility, the offering of the Notes and the use of the proceeds from the Notes, together with cash on hand and a new cash equity investment from the Apollo Funds, to consummate the Acquisition; "GDP" refers to gross domestic product; "GP-PVC" refers to general purpose PVC; "Group," "we," "us" or "our" refers to Parentco and its subsidiaries from time to time; "Indenture" refers to the indenture that governs the Notes, dated as of November 18, 2021, by, among others, the Issuer and HSBC Bank plc, as trustee, security agent, paying agent, transfer agent and registrar; "Issuer" refers to Lune Holdings S.à r.l., a company (société à responsabilité limitée) incorporated under the laws of the Grand Duchy of Luxembourg; "K1 Group" refers to K1 Group SAS and its subsidiaries on a consolidated basis; "Kem One" refers to KEM ONE S.A.S.;

-"Notes" refers to the €450,000,000 aggregate principal amount of 5.625% senior secured notes due 2028 of the Issuer; "Parentco" refers to Lune Parent Lux S.à.r.l. a company (société à responsabilité limitée) incorporated under the laws of the Grand Duchy of Luxembourg; "PVC" refers to polyvinyl chloride; "P-PVC" refers to paste polyvinyl chloride; "Quarterly Report" refers to this quarterly report; "Revolving Credit Facility" refers to the Revolving Credit Facility under the Revolving Credit Facility Agreement, described in more detail in "Management's Discussion and Analysis of Financial Condition and Results of Operation"; "Revolving Credit Facility Agreement" refers to the super senior revolving credit facility a greement governing the Revolving Credit Facility; "Specialty PVC" refers to chlorinated polyvinyl chloride and paste polyvinyl chloride; "Sustainability-Linked Financing Framework" or "SLBP" refers to the Sustainability-Linked Financing Framework that we adopted in connection with the Transactions, which is published on our website at www.kemone.com (our website does not form a part of and is not incorporated by reference into this Quarterly Report); "Transactions" refers to, collectively, the Acquisition and the Financing; "United States" or the "U.S." refers to the United States of America.
+"Notes" refers to the €450,000,000 aggregate principal amount of 5.625% senior secured notes due 2028 of the Issuer; "Parentco" refers to Lune Parent Lux S.à.r.l. a company (société à responsabilité limitée) incorporated under the laws of the Grand Duchy of Luxembourg; "PVC" refers to polyvinyl chloride; "P-PVC" refers to paste polyvinyl chloride; "Quarterly Report" refers to this quarterly report; "Revolving Credit Facility" refers to the Revolving Credit Facility under the Revolving Credit Facility Agreement, described in more detail in "Management's Discussion and Analysis of Financial Condition and Results of Operation"; "Revolving Credit Facility" "Revolving Credit Facility Agreement" Credit Facility Agreement, described in more detail in "Management's Discussion and Analysis of Financial · · Credit Facility Agreement, described in more detail in "Management's Discussion and Analysis of Financial Condition and Results of Operation"; refers to the super senior revolving credit facility agreement